* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 How to store and reheat Mandarin pancakes

-To store mandarin pancakes, let them cool, and then place them in an airtight container in the fridge where they will last 2-3 days.
+To store mandarin pancakes, let them cool to room temperature, and then place them in an airtight container in the fridge for 2-3 days.
 For longer-term storage, freeze them.
 Separate the pancakes with a piece of parchment paper and put them in a freezer bag.
 They’ll last 1-2 months in the freezer.

-To reheat mandarin pancakes, let them come to room temperature while boiling a small amount of water, about 1 inch, in a medium-sized pot.
+To reheat mandarin pancakes, let them come to room temperature while boiling about 1 inch of water in a medium-sized pot.
 Then balance several chopsticks across the pot rim.
 Hang and steam the pancakes on the chopsticks for 1 to 2 minutes.

 That’s it – perfectly reheated Mandarin pancakes!